 A featured snippet (also called Answer Box) is placed right on top of the search result.
 It appears even before the #1 ranked website.
 Though it has been around since 2014, yet not many marketers are taking advantage of this strategy.

-In 2019, we’ll see the featured snippet play an even important role in SEO because it satisfies the user’s need for simple answers to their question.
+With SEO in 2019 becoming a hot topic, we’ll see the featured snippet play an even important role in SEO because it satisfies the user’s need for simple answers to their question.

 Let’s look at what Google says about featured snippets: